Mary-Ann-Liebert-Dev/Documentation/ReadMe.md

 Currently the hierarchy is laid out as follows.
 Each subrepo has its own readme (where applicable).
 More info on each subrepo can be found in the theme .gitmodule file.

-Child theme: genengnews(GEN) / clinicalomics(IPM):
+Child theme: genengnews(GEN) / clinicalomics10 (IPM):
 |+ GetAuthors: retrieves and outputs author information
 |+ HubspotForms: renders hubspot forms
 |+ Image_Backup: prevents rendering broken images by creating the requested image size from a source file if present, and using a fallback if not
 |+ MalEnv: Sets up constants from the .env file.
 This allows for default in constant values, and failing gracefully if the .env is incomplete
 |+ MalHooks: Hooks into various post save actions to send API calls to external services maintaining data sync's.
 Currently interfaces with Hubspot and Portable Profile servers
 |+ MalPostman: Abstracted CURL handler classes to interface with external API endpoints
 |+ PPWidget: Renders the in-page portable profile widget and scripts
 |+ Straive: Retrieves and renders the straive data into the page.
 Includes a custom DB handler which is extremely important for performance optimization